 Simply Piano is an Editor’s Choice app for learning to play the piano.
 Backing tracks are heavily used to allow the player to start with very few notes, and progressively add more as they complete more lessons.
+With the addition of the wireless bluetooth MIDI adapter, you can reduce the cables and make playing even easier and more enjoyable.

 First, here’s a little info about my setup.
 My primary piano is a Casio CDP-220R.
 It’s a great digital piano with hefty keys, and it’s what I like to sit down to most of the time to play.
 For this guide, I’m actually hooking up a Yamaha PSR-240 that I got for $30 on Craigslist ($30!).
 I like this particular setup, because I can easily move it around and run it completely wirelessly.
 To accomplish that, I use EBL Rechargeable D batteries and an EBL Smart Charger.
 I’ve been using it wirelessly off and on for OVER A YEAR and have yet to recharge the batteries.
 Amazing.